 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for at least six years after they cease being customers for tax purposes.
+By law, we are required to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for at least six years after they cease being customers for tax purposes.

 9. Your legal rights

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
+Under certain circumstances, you have rights under data protection laws concerning your personal data.
 Please see Your Legal Rights in the Glossary below to find out more about these rights.
 If you wish to exercise any of the rights set out above, please contact us.

 What we may need from you